 Query Parameters in JPA

-Query parameters enable the definition of reusable queries.
-Such queries can be executed with different parameter values to retrieve different results.
-Running the same query multiple times with different parameter values (arguments) is more efficient than using a new query string for every query execution, because it eliminates the need for repeated query compilations.
+Query parameters enable you to define reusable queries.
+You can execute these queries with different parameter values to retrieve different results.
+Executing the same query multiple times with different parameter values is more efficient than using a new query string for each execution because it eliminates repeated query compilations.

 Named Parameters (:name)